Texas Handicap Placard

-Texas residents are eligible for a disabled parking badge if they have a qualifying disability.
+Texas residents are eligible for a handicap placard if they have a qualifying disability.
 The different types of handicap permits issued by the Texas Department of Motor Vehicles include:

 - Temporary handicap placards